Frequently Asked Questions

 What discipline methods do you use?

 We believe that each child should be responsible for his or her own behavior.
-We use two methods depending on the age and ability of the child to interact with the teacher: Glasser's Reality Therapy and 1-2-3 Magic.
+We use the 1-2-3 Magic method depending on the age and ability of the child to interact with the teacher.

 Never do we practice corporal punishment or a punishment which will harm a child.